 In 2004, at age 20, Manami lost her right arm in a traffic accident.
 She feared her days as a musician were over, but neither that fear nor her accident could quench her desire to play the violin.
 Here she is giving an unforgettable performance on America’s Got Talent.

-I hope you feel as inspired by these videos as I do.
+We hope you feel as inspired by these videos as we do.